PLaSSticity/Vindicator/README.txt

  - $ ./TEST

 To execute a benchmark with java directly:
- - $ /usr/lib/jvm/java-1.8.0/bin/java -javaagent:<Vindicator directory>/build/jar/rragent.jar -Xmx120g -Xbootclasspath/p:<Vindicator directory>/classes:<Vindicator directory>/jars/java-cup-11a.jar: rr.RRMain -classpath=<Vindicator directory>/benchmarks/<provided benchmark>/original.jar -maxTid=14 -array=FINE -field=FINE -noTidGC -availableProcessors=4 -tool=WDC -benchmark=1 -warmup=0 RRBench
+ - $ /usr/lib/jvm/java-1.8.0/bin/java -javaagent:<Vindicator directory>/build/jar/rragent.jar -Xmx20g -Xbootclasspath/p:<Vindicator directory>/classes:<Vindicator directory>/jars/java-cup-11a.jar: rr.RRMain -classpath=<Vindicator directory>/benchmarks/<provided benchmark>/original.jar -maxTid=14 -array=FINE -field=FINE -noTidGC -availableProcessors=8 -tool=WDC -benchmark=1 -warmup=0 RRBench

 ## Note
-Some benchmarks require over 60GB to run with our tool, see paper for details.
+A few benchmarks require significantly more than 10GB to run with our tool, see paper for details.
 Using the above command, max heap size is set using -Xmx

 Relevant flags for running our tool can be found by running:
   - $ cd ~/raptor ; ant ; source msetup